GoogleChrome/web.dev/src/site/content/en/blog/es-modules-in-sw/index.md

 Safari added support in the
 [Technology Preview 122 Release](https://webkit.org/blog/11577/release-notes-for-safari-technology-preview-122/#:~:text=Added%20support%20for%20modules%20in%20Service%20Workers),
-and developers should expect to see this functionality released in the standard version of Safari in a future release.
+and developers should expect to see this functionality released in the stable version of Safari in the future.

 Firefox does not currently support this functionality, and updates on their position can be found in this